alexch/codelikethis/public/lessons/learn_to_code_with_javascript/intro.md

 * JavaScript
   * a live node.js installation
   * visit <https://nodejs.org/> for more instructions
-  * version 9.2 is preferred, others are probably fine too
+  * version 9.2 is preferred
     * run `node -v` in terminal to check
+    * if you can't install v9.2, anything past 6.0 is probably okay

 * Git
   * <https://git-scm.com/downloads>